erikbejstam/haiku/diary.md

 ### 19/6

 Added the background image.
 Note: I have to fix, or at least mull over, a problem.
 The html body element does not cover the whole viewport right now, which maybe it should.
-Because the background image, that is in the body element does not cover the whole screen right now, of that reason.
+Because the background image, that is in the body element, does not cover the whole screen right now, of that reason.
 I did an ugly solution *for now*, which is that is made the background color the same color as the background image, so it looks as if the whole "background" is one whole image/background elemenet or whatever.
 Maybe the will always work, I'm not sure.
 I just need to think that through.
 It's been added to the todo-list.

+### 26/6

+Added docker-compose for running Postgres DB in container.
+I think it'll be very beneficial to have it containerized.
+I have to make sure to add an env file and put in the proper variables.
+I think then I should be able to spin up a postgres db in the container.
+I just want to configure the environment so that I can develop on any machine, preferably.